Good bye Flash, hello HTML

 *Last Modified: July 2022

-Adobe Flash reached its end-of-life on 31 December, 2020.
-The following information will help to ensure a seamless Flash-to-HTML transition for Adobe Connect customers.
+Adobe Flash reached its end-of-life on December 31, 2020.
+The following information will help ensure a seamless Flash-to-HTML transition for Adobe Connect customers.

 Adobe Connect has progressively transitioned to a modern Flash-free architecture with the following: